Stream-AD/MStream/README.md

 ## Citation

-If you use this code for your research, please consider citing our WWW paper
+If you use this code for your research, please consider citing our WWW paper.

 ```bibtex
 @inproceedings{bhatia2021mstream,